 If I incorrectly label a recipe gluten free, I sincerely apologise.
 If you’re coeliac and you see this happen, please let me know.
 I do my best to ensure recipes are correctly tagged and safe for people with food intolerances or allergies to cook.
 But again, I’m not an expert.

 All views are my own.
 Sometimes I’ll suggest particular brands (or rave about my blender), based purely on my own opinion, experience and preference.
 If anyone ever pays me to promote a product, I’ll tell you, and I’ll only promote products I genuinely love.

 Photos and recipes

 All photography, recipes and editorial content on this website are my own.
-If you like what you see, and you’d like to discuss photography, recipe development or other freelance opportunities with me, please get in touch.
+If you like what you see, and you’d like to discuss photography, food writing or other freelance opportunities with me, please get in touch.

 If you want to share one of my photos, please credit Quite Good Food and link back to this website.
 If you want to use one of my photos for some other purpose, please get in touch.